er-contreras/react-front-end/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Hello front end app
+# hello-react-front-end

-> Build a front end web app using react.
+> Here we have been working with an API using ruby on rails.
+To achieve this we have been fetching the api as 'http://127.0.0.1:3000/api/v1/greetings/index'.

 ## Built With